wrekone/word_triplets/README.md

 Example input texts are provided.
 Examples are provided free of copyright.

-TODO: allow group size to be set at runtime, allow number of results returned to be set at runtime, allow pretty output option to be set at runtime, improve tests
+TODO: allow group size to be set at runtime, allow number of results returned to be set at runtime, allow pretty output option to be set at runtime, handle accents and diacritics, improve tests